synergy-design-system/synergy-design-system/packages/mcp/README.md

 # Config enables logging, but CLI disables it for this run
 syn-mcp --config ./synergy-mcp.json --log false

+# Config shows startup banner, but CLI suppresses it for this run
+syn-mcp --config ./synergy-mcp.json --silent
 ```

 #### Tool-call logging